-- 9.1 The Individual Learning Department includes an offices for the SENDCo and assistant SENDCo to use, as well as a wheelchair / appliance store. - 9.2 It is accessible via the lift. - 9.3 Meetings and planning will take place in bookable meeting rooms when available. - 9.4 Most teaching will take place within classrooms, with occasional withdrawal immediately outside the classroom as required; all clusters have 'break-out' seating and tables to accommodate this. - 9.5 All rooms will be appropriately resourced for ubiquitous use of ICT as per our ICT strategy and policy. - 9.6 Disability access: the School is fully DDA compliant. - 9.7 No curriculum activity will exclude any pupil due to any disability or learning need. - 9.8 Accessible toileting and hygiene facilities is provided, including a small room used for delivering physiotherapy programs (also used as the School first aid room) on the ground floor, disabled toilets distributed throughout the building and appropriate changing facilities.
-A personal care facility with ceiling hoist is also available.
+- 9.1 The Inclusion Department includes offices for the SENDCo and Assistant SENDCo to use, as well as a wheelchair / appliance store. - 9.2 It is accessible via the lift. - 9.3 Meetings and planning will take place here in bookable meeting rooms when available. - 9.4 Most teaching will take place within classrooms, with occasional withdrawal immediately outside the classroom as required; all clusters have 'break-out' seating and tables to accommodate this. - 9.5 All rooms will be appropriately resourced for ubiquitous use of ICT as per our ICT strategy and policy. - 9.6 Disability access: the School is fully DDA compliant. - 9.7 No curriculum activity will exclude any pupil due to any disability or learning need. - 9.8 Accessible toileting and hygiene facilities are provided, including a small room used for delivering physiotherapy programs (also used as the School first aid room) on the ground floor, disabled toilets distributed throughout the building and appropriate changing facilities.
+A personal care facility with ceiling hoist is also available on the ground floor.